Carbohydride

 Carbohydrides (or carbide hydrides) are solid compounds in one phase composed of a metal with carbon and hydrogen in the form of carbide and hydride ions.
 The term carbohydride can also refer to a hydrocarbon.

 Structure and bonding

 Many of the transition metal carbohydrides are non-stochiometric, particularly with respect to the hydrogen that can vary in proportion up to a theoretical balanced proportion.
 The hydrogen and carbon occupy holes in the metal crystalline lattice.
 The carbon takes up octahedral sites (surrounded by six metal atoms) and the hydrogen takes up tetrahedral sites in the metal lattice.
 The hydrogen atoms go to sites away from the carbon atoms, and away from each other, at least 2 Å apart, so there are no covalent bonds between the carbon or hydrogen atoms.
 Overall the lattice retains a high symmetry of the original metal.

 Nomenclature

-A carbodeuteride (or carbo-deuteride) is compound where the hydrogen is of the isotope deuterium.
+A carbodeuteride (or carbo-deuteride) is a compound where the hydrogen is of the isotope deuterium.